thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 1: I don't see how that's different.

 0: For finite numbers it's not.
 For Cantor's infinite numbers, they're slightly different.
 He called them Ordinals and Cardinals.
-Ordinals are like "X is the 7th one."
+Ordinals are like "X is the 7th guy in line."
 Cardinals are like "X has 7 things in it."

-1: So wait, you forgot to explain what you meant by "across dot-dot-dots."
+1: Makes sense, I think.
+But wait you forgot to explain what you meant by "across dot-dot-dots."

 0: Ok right.
 So everybody agrees it's ok to write this:

+_(Narrator: 0 does the voice thing again.
+Don't ask, idk.)_

-_Consider the set of natural numbers:_
+0: _"Consider the set of natural numbers"_

 $$0, \; 1, \; \dots$$

 1: Naturally.
 We did this already.

 0: What Cantor did was come up with definitions of order and size for sets that allowed him to give a precise meaning to this: